andriktr/andriktr.github.io/_posts/2026-03-01-Golden-Kubestronaut.md

 ## KodeKloud — Your Best Friend for This Journey

 Before diving into the individual exams I want to give a special shout-out to [KodeKloud](https://kodekloud.com/).
 If I had to recommend a single learning platform for the Golden Kubestronaut path, it would be KodeKloud without hesitation.
-They have dedicated courses for almost every CNCF certification covered here — complete with structured theory, hands-on labs, and mock exams.
+They have dedicated courses for every CNCF certification covered here — complete with structured theory, hands-on labs, and mock exams.
 The quality is consistently high across all courses and the hands-on lab environments are particularly valuable because they let you practice in real clusters without having to set up your own infrastructure.
 Whether you are a complete beginner to a specific technology or just need to fill in a few gaps before an exam, KodeKloud will get you there.
 I used it extensively throughout my Golden Kubestronaut journey and can recommend it wholeheartedly.

 ## The Additional Certifications